 3. Passport size photographs

-For Address proof you may provide any of the following:
+For Address proof one may provide any of the following documents:

 - Mobile telephone bill

 - Land phone bill

 - LPG receipt

 - Any of the alternative documents prescribed by Election Commission for identity proof.

 For age proof one may provide the following documents(if between 18 to 21 years):